 - Head and Neck –benign (non-cancerous) and malignant (cancerous) tumors, Bell’s palsy, thyroid and parathyroid disorders, TMJ, and facial and cranial nerve disorders are among the varied conditions treated by otolaryngologist.

 The specialty of otolaryngology requires an undergraduate degree, a 4-year medical degree, and a 5-year residency program.
 During their specialty training, otolaryngology residents are trained in surgical skills, emergency medicine, critical care, and anesthesia, followed by two years dedicated to specialized training.

 Oakdale Ear, Nose & Throat Clinic’s highly-trained and board-certified physicians see patients at our clinics in Robbinsdale, Maple Grove and Plymouth.
-We offer the most innovative diagnostic testing and treatment options that bring real results, improving the quality of life for our patients.
+We offer innovative diagnostic testing and treatment options that bring real results, improving the quality of life for our patients.

 To learn how we can help you or a family member, schedule an appointment.